Pillbug23/phil-website-portfolio/README.md

 # Portfolio Website | Phillip Ly
 My personal website (v1.0) featured with a homepage, a resume section, features some of my projects, favorite hikes I've been to, and an about me section with my technical skills.
 To be updated with a deployment.

+Deployed with Vercel

+(Note: Had to create a separate repo, deployment with other repo unsuccessful)

 # 🛠 Installation and Setup
 To install dependencies, run npm install